d-bl/GroundForge-help/docs/clips/flip.md

 only changing the working direction rotates the stitch by 45 degrees in a clockwise direction.
 Compare both b's, and we see that reading the stitch instructions backwards has the same effect.

 The algorithm for the flip buttons assumes stitches are placed on diagonal rows.
-To really mimic the `↔` and `↕` reflections, we should also change the working directions.
-The _both_ button works as expected.
+Applied in horizontal rows we need the following rules to avoid rotations:
+* After the _both_ button: apply in a row with the same direction.
+* After a `↔` or `↕`: apply in a row in opposit direction.

 Wrapping up